What's Behind a Cure?

 The Research Leads to Cures Initiative

-Dean Hajjar and other Weill Cornell scientists are making significant breakthroughs in understanding, treating and preventing a host of debilitating diseases.
+Dr. Etingin and other Weill Cornell physicians are making great advances in understanding, treating, and preventing cancer and a host of other debilitating diseases.
 These researchers are the heart of the Research Leads to Cures initiative — a new and critical phase of the Discoveries that Make a Difference campaign.

 Learn more about the people leading this revolution in translational research and patient care, and find out how you can help fulfill the promise of the many medical discoveries that are under way here at Weill Cornell.